acids-ircam/creative_ml/README.md

 | December 08 | 08 - VAEs and flows |
 | December 11 | 09 - Adversarial networks |
 | December 18 | 10 - Diffusion models |

+## Past sessions

+The course has ben provided for the past 3 years in two different sides of the world:
+- [2022 - Autumn] : IRCAM, Paris
+- [2023 - Spring] : The University of Tokyo, Japan
+- [2023 - Autumn] : IRCAM, Paris
+- [2024 - Spring] : The University of Tokyo, Japan
+- [2024 - Autumn] : IRCAM, Paris
+- [2025 - Spring] : The University of Tokyo, Japan

 ## Contribution